 Purging the Navigator Metadata Server of Deleted and Stale Metadata

-In addition to adjusting the Java heap size, administrators can also clear the Navigator Metadata Server of stale and deleted metadata prior to an upgrade or whenever system performance seems slow.
+Administrators can manage the Java heap requirements by clearing the Navigator Metadata Server of stale and deleted metadata prior to an upgrade or whenever system performance seems slow.
 Purging stale and deleted metadata also helps speed up display of lineage diagrams.
 Purge fully removes metadata that has been deleted.

 For Cloudera Navigator 2.11 (and higher) releases—Cloudera Navigator console (Administration tab) provides a fully configurable Purge Settings page.
 See Managing Metadata Storage with Purge for details.

 For Cloudera Navigator 2.10 (and prior releases)—The Purge capability can be directly invoked using the Cloudera Navigator APIs.
 See Using the Purge APIs for Metadata Maintenance Tasks for details.